-- Dynamic Marginal Costs: SPAC-calculated the cost of adding or subtracting one inmate into or out of the criminal justice system.
-Depending on the size of the change of inmates, dynamic marginal costs may include variable, step, and fixed costs.
-Specifically: - A small change in inmates will only involve variable costs. - At a calculated threshold, a change in inmates will include both variable and at least some portion of step costs. - At larger thresholds, a change in inmates will include variable, step, and fixed costs. - Variable Costs: Direct relationship to the addition or subtraction of one inmate into or out of the criminal justice system.
+- Dynamic Marginal Costs: SPAC-calculated the cost of adding or subtracting one inmate into or out of the criminal justice system.2 Depending on the size of the change of inmates, dynamic marginal costs may include variable, step, and fixed costs.
+Specifically: - o A small change in inmates will only involve variable costs. - At a calculated threshold, a change in inmates will include both variable and at least some portion of step costs. - At larger thresholds, a change in inmates will include variable, step, and fixed costs. - Variable Costs: Direct relationship to the addition or subtraction of one inmate into or out of the criminal justice system.
 A variable cost is a cost that directly relates to agency services/output.
 Variable costs are incurred if the agency has to process one additional inmate and would change directly as the number of inmates increase or decrease.
-Examples include: - Laundry, food, and medical costs for jail inmates; and - Staff overtime costs. - Step Costs: Driven primarily by increasing or decreasing full-time employment in the justice system.
+Examples include: - o Laundry, food, and medical costs for jail inmates; and - Staff overtime costs. - Step Costs: Driven primarily by increasing or decreasing full-time employment in the justice system.
 A step cost is a constant cost for the agency until service/output crosses a discrete threshold, after which the costs change and remain steady until the next threshold.
 Step costs are incurred when the change in inmates is sufficient to alter staffing levels; for example, opening or closing a portion (wing, housing unit, etc.) of a facility.
-Examples include: - Staff salaries, benefits, and pension costs; and - Office supplies, vehicles, and other equipment or training for staff. - Fixed Costs: Costs that are primarily driven by factors other than inmates or employees.
-A fixed cost is one that does not change with an increase or decrease in the number of clients or employees.
-Examples include: - Capital costs for construction;
+Examples include: - o Staff salaries, benefits, and pension costs; and

-&lt;sup>2 SPAC uses Dynamic Marginal Costs for Illinois prisons and jails.
+2 SPAC uses Dynamic Marginal Costs for Illinois prisons and jails.
 The methodology may be applied to other system actors, including courts (changes in cases for judicial, prosecutorial, and defense offices) and supervision (changes in probation or MSR populations), as SPAC gathers more data and experience with DMCs.